bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 A new file called "syncthing" will be built.
 It should be about 20M in size.

-# syncthing.sh
+## syncthing.sh
-syncthing does not come with an "init" based startup script so I have created my own very simple one as seen in this project directory called "syncthing.sh".
+syncthing does not come with an "init" based startup script so we have included a custom startup script found in this project called "syncthing.sh" to work on the Seagate Central

 Note that this script assumes that there is a user called "syncthing" that will be running the syncthing service.
-For this reason you should either edit the script to use a different existing Seagate Central user or create a user "syncthing" on the Seagate Central using the Web Management interface.
+For this reason you should create a user "syncthing" on the Seagate Central using the Web Management interface.
+Alternately edit the "syncthing.sh" script to specify a different userID.

-Also be aware that the script is setup to activate the syncthing GUI on port 8384 of the Segate Central Ethernet interface.
+**Security Note** Be aware that the script is setup to activate the syncthing GUI on port 8384 of the Segate Central Ethernet interface.
 If this is not desirable then the script needs to be edited accordingly.

 ## Transfer syncthing to the Seagate Central
 Copy "syncthing" and "syncthing.sh" to the Seagate Central.